2013 V.League 1

-The 2013 V.League 1 (known as the Eximbank V.League 1 for sponsorship reasons) season was the 57th season of Vietnam's professional football league and began on 3 March 2013 and finished on 31 August 2013.
+The 2013 V.League 1 (known as the Eximbank V.League 1 for sponsorship reasons) season was the 30th season of Vietnam's national football league and the 13th as a professional league.
+The season began on 3 March 2013 and finished on 31 August 2013.

 Changes from last season

 Team changes

 The following teams have changed division since the 2012 season.